-Or you can choose to have it mailed to a different address in NYU Albert.
+Or you can choose to have it mailed to a different address by updating your Diploma Options page in NYU Albert before your conferral date.

 The fastest way to receive your diploma is by providing a U.S. mailing address.
 Diplomas are mailed approximately eight weeks after you’ve received your degree and are trackable through USPS.